 Facebook tallied 2.45 billion users in the third quarter of 2019.
 That is ⅓ of the world’s population!
 That means it’s the biggest social media platform where your audience could be lurking.
 Well, let me point out the obvious: More users equals more leads equals more conversions.

+You can easily make a mistake in choosing your Facebook cover photo.
 Here are what you should and shouldn’t include on your Facebook cover image:

 Exxon Mobil associates their cover photo by showing people at work, their working equipment, and office building.
 They also alternately incorporated purple colors to break the monotonous shades of the rest of the design.